N3M3515069/photonic-crystal/DCGAN_STAGE_1/README.md

 ![Binary](assets/generated_photonic_binary.png)

 The binary output is obtained by applying a threshold of 0.5 to the raw output — values above 0.5 become 1 (silicon), below become 0 (air).
-This matches the paper's post-processing step.

 ---